Taco soup is a delicious and easy family favorite, and you can make it in the Instant Pot, slow cooker or on the stove top.

 But back to this taco soup!

-It is super easy to make, and it is one of our go-to family dinners – especially perfect for football-watching food. 🏈🙌🏻
+It is super easy to make, and it is one of our go-to family dinners – especially perfect for football-watching food. 🏈🙌🏻And much like any soup or chili, I think it is even better leftover.

-Also, I am alllllll about some great toppings on soup.
-And the options are endless here.
+Also, I am alllllll about some great toppings on soup.😋👌🏻 And the options are endless here.
 I showed mine here with a side of tortilla chips, plus some chopped green onions and a sprinkle of cheese.
+Maybe a dollop of sour cream never hurt anything either.🙃

-Other fun options: sour cream, diced avocado, cilantro, guacamole, jalapenos…the possibilities are endless!
+Other fun options: diced avocado, cilantro, guacamole, jalapeños…the possibilities are endless!
 Another easy side item to make with this is my southern skillet corn bread. 👌🏻😋

 Tools Used to Make Taco Soup